KincadeMorimoto/KincadeMorimoto.github.io/essays/smart-questions.md

 In conclusion, smart questioning is an essential skill for software engineers.
 The C/C++ --> example illustrates how specificity, context, and background research allow communities to provide precise and instructive answers.
 The fictional "not-so-smart" example illustrates the result of inadequate preparation and clarity.
 By internalizing these principles, software engineers can strengthen problem-solving abilities, make meaningful contributions to collaborative communities, and further their career progression.

-With the last essay as well, I had procrastinated hard on this one and had to use chatgpt to help me bulk out the essay and help with formating and such.
+I had used chatgpt to help structure my thoughts and fix grammar.
+(I also had written this pretty late minute)